 Electrodes were attached to various different muscles, including the lats, biceps, triceps and abs, to measure how hard those muscles worked during both exercises.

 There was almost no difference in lat muscle activation between pull-ups and lat pulldowns, with the researchers concluding that both exercises are “similarly effective” for working the lats.

 In terms of grip width and hand position, most research shows that lat pulldowns with an overhand grip and your hands slightly wider than shoulder width apart are the best way to target the lats.

-- Adjust the knee pad so it sits snugly on your thighs.
+- Adjust the knee pad on the lat pulldown machine so it sits snugly on your thighs.

 - Take hold of the bar with a grip that’s slightly wider than shoulder width.

 - Use an overhand grip with your palms facing forward.

 - Pull the bar down to your chin or slightly below.